SanttuSi/IoTSimulation/README.md

 This section shows how to install the project on Ubuntu 20.04.6.

 ### Prerequisites and installation
-Before installing the some programs need to be installed.
+Before installing some programs need to be installed.

 * VirtualBox
   ```sh